18F/handbook/_pages/software-tools/slack.md

 - Channels that end with `-public` may include members of the public.

 Channels focused on TTS practices have their own conventions:

 - Channels that begin with `wg-` are for working groups.
 - Channels that begin with `g-` are for guilds.
 - Channels that begin with `c-` are for 18F communities.

 Feel free to join any of these practice-focused groups even if you are not actively part of the group and are just interested.

 ### Additional shortcuts

 - Type `/me [message]` to “emote” your message.
 (Just try it.)
-- Type `/mute` to suppress notifications from the channel you’re currently in.
+- Type `/mute` to suppress notifications from the channel you're currently in.
 You can also turn on desktop notifications for specific channels.
 - Type `/hangout` to start a Google Hangout in the current channel.
 - Type `[message XPOST #channel-name]` to cross-post a message to a different channel while posting it.
 - Type `/remind` to remind yourself to do something in the future.
 - Press `Option + Up` or `Option + Down` to switch between channels and direct messages.
 - Press `Esc` to mark all messages in the current channel as read.
 - Press `Shift + Esc` to mark all messages across all channels as read.
-Only do this if you’ve caught up in channels for your projects first.
+Only do this if you've caught up in channels for your projects first.
 - Press `Command + K` or `Command + T` to switch between channels and direct messages by name.
 - Press `Command + [` and `Command + ]` to jump back and forth along your history of DMs/channels.
 - To mark messages as unread, click a message on your phone and select _mark unread_ or press `Alt` and then click your mouse to do so on your desktop.